CiscoDevNet/bigmuddy-network-telemetry-stacks/README.md

 The systems are independent and can be deployed independently or together.

-__Note: The streaming telemetry project is work in progress, and both the on and off box component of streaming telemetry are likely to evolve at a fast pace.__
+__Note: The streaming telemetry project is work in progress, and both the on and off box components of streaming telemetry are likely to evolve at a fast pace.__

 ## Installation